NoeSilva13/Single_NV_Scanning_Microscopy/README_Pulse_Pattern_Visualization.md

 2. Locate the "🎯 Rabi Pulse Pattern" section
 3. Adjust timing parameters for Rabi experiments
 4. The visualization updates automatically in real-time

+### T1 Decay Control Tab
+1. Navigate to the "⏱️ T1 Decay" tab
+2. Locate the "🎯 T1 Pulse Pattern" section
+3. Adjust timing parameters for T1 decay experiments
+4. The visualization shows init laser, delay, and readout laser with detection
+5. The visualization updates automatically in real-time

 ### Parameter Guidelines